 The committee advises the ANZCA Council on New Zealand issues, convenes continuing medical education events for Fellows, runs examination preparation courses for trainees and provides a forum for liaison between training hospitals and the College.

 In all of its activities, the committee’s guiding principle remains the College’s mission statement: "to serve the community by fostering safety and high quality patient care in anaesthesia, perioperative medicine and pain medicine".
 Because the community served by NZNC is the New Zealand public, College policy occasionally has to be interpreted to best meet the needs of New Zealand.
 In most cases, the aims of the committee are identical to those of the College in Australia.

 There are four major areas in which the NZNC pursues its goals:

-Promotion of the standards that the College sets for practice in anaesthesia and pain medicine, the aims of which are to offer the public care of a standard equal to that anywhere in the world.
+Promotion of the standards that the College sets for practice in anaesthesia and pain medicine, the aims of which are to offer the public care to a standard equal to that anywhere in the world.

 Training supported through teaching programmes in hospitals throughout New Zealand.
 The hospitals are inspected regularly to ensure their facilities and staff are able to provide safe, comprehensive clinical experience and theoretical teaching.
 On behalf of the committee, some centres run pre-examination courses for the primary and final examinations.
 In addition, the committee contributes advice and teaching to the training programme for anaesthesia assistants.

 Continuing medical education is provided for all practitioners with the principal aim of maintaining specialist skills.
-Most of these activities are coordinated by the NZ Anaesthesia Education Committee (NZAEC), an educational initiative supported jointly by the NZNC and the New Zealand Society of Anaesthetists.
+Most of these activities are co-ordinated by the NZ Anaesthesia Education Committee (NZAEC), an educational initiative supported jointly by the NZNC and the New Zealand Society of Anaesthetists.
 Through its continuing professional development program, ANZCA encourages involvement in continuing medical education and audit.